-The third research hypothesis was that the interaction between the degree of richness of information and the rate of interruptions would have an evident effect on cognitive performance quality.
-A two-way variance analysis was performed, and the findings indicated that the interaction between the variables had a significant effect [F(3)= 3.1, p < .05].
-Thus, there is a significant effect resulting from the interaction between the degree of richness and interruption rate.
-Nevertheless, the findings indicate that the quality of cognitive performance is not affected we hypothesized.
-An analysis of the findings reveals that the highest quality of cognitive performance occurs when the rate of interruptions is rapid and the information is lean.
-The next-highest level of quality only occurs when the rate of interruptions is slow and the information is rich, as we hypothesized.
-The following graph illustrates the effect of the interaction between the richness of information and the rate of interruptions on the quality of cognitive performance:
+The third research hypothesis was that the interaction between the degree of richness of information and the rate of interruptions would have an evident effect on the quality of cognitive performance.
+A two-way variance analysis was performed, and the findings indicated that there was a significant effect resulting from the interaction between the degree of richness and the interruption rate (F[3] = 3.1, p < .05).
+Nevertheless, the findings indicated that the quality of cognitive performance was not affected as we had hypothesized.
+An analysis of the findings revealed that the highest quality of cognitive performance occurred when the rate of interruptions was rapid and the information was lean.
+The next-highest level of cognitive performance occurred when the rate of interruptions was slow and the information was rich, as we had hypothesized.
+The effect of the interaction between the richness of information and the rate of interruptions on the quality of cognitive performance is shown in Figure 1.

+Figure 1

-Figure 1: Effect of interaction between the richness of information and the rate of interruptions on cognitive performance
+Effect of the Interaction Between Information Richness and the Rate of Interruptions on Cognitive Performance

 7. Discussion